Organic Brioche Buns With Instant Yeast

 • You can also make this by hand if you don't have a mixer.
 It will just take a little more elbow grease in order to knead it at the beginning, as it will be very sticky.
 Gloves can help if that's something you have in your kitchen, or if you're not afraid to get your hands super sticky then go for it!

-• Make sure to look at the dough.
-This is the most important thing whenever making any kind of bread is visual signs.
-Even though I do provide a time frame, always make sure that the dough has doubled in size and that the buns are springy.
+• Even though I do provide a time frame for rising, always make sure to look for visual signs that the dough has doubled in size and that the buns are springy.
 Those are the cues you're looking for before moving on to the next step.

 • A trick to help dough rise faster is place the bowl in a warm place.
 This can be next to the oven (if it's on) or on your mantle if you have a fire going.
 The warmer temperature will help the dough rise faster.